Current IAS Board Members

 My passion for Inuit and Northern art began on a trip with my wife to the Shakespeare Festival in Stratford, Ontario in the summer of 1974.
 While having lunch in a gallery/tea room, I noticed a display of Inuit stone-cut print reproductions, and I was immediately fascinated by the primitive/archetypal nature of the Inuit’s work.
 I left Ontario, Canada with one print reproduction entitled, ”Sea Goddess Feeding Her Young.“ After years of study and research into Inuit art, I was fortunate to locate and purchase from a private collection one of the original prints of ”Sea Goddess.“

-Since the mid-seventies, my interest in fine arts has continued to flourish.
 As a high school and college English teacher, I have integrated the art and literature of Inuit and Northern cultures into my curriculum and developed several classes that joined fine arts with English.
 For one project, high school students wrote their own myths, and using stone brought south from Canada, carved and displayed their own sculptures.
 Another project entitled, ”Listening with The Heart“ encouraged students to create original paintings that used the artistic technique of ”X ray vision,“ made famous by the First Peoples’ artist Norval Morriseau.
 I also gave a talk to fellow teachers on ”The Teacher as Shaman: Mythological Thinking in the Classroom.”
 By the time I was in the middle of my second decade of teaching, I finally realized that what most fueled my passion for Northern art was how the peoples of the North have relied upon and continue to use the powers of the imagination to survive in one of the most inhospitable places on the earth.

 Although my collection of Inuit art runs the gambit of prints, drawings, sculpture, and artifacts, my area of greatest concentration is on the older, more primitive works done by the first generation of artists who made the transition from hunting to art when they left their nomadic lifestyles for settlements.
 In the art of these ”old masters,“ the mythological and spiritual realms are often depicted.